rohanthewiz/go_notes/README.md

 ##Go Notes - Go, GORM and SQLite tracking your notes from the Command Line

 This is a very fast command line note-taking and searching system.
 No need to wait for a heavy GUI to load, just fire off go_notes with a few command line options and your tips and snippets are recorded to an SQLite database.
-This is also a sweet way to learn a modern, performant language - Go (aka Golang) using a database with an ORM (object relational manager) while building a useful tool!
+This is also a sweet way to learn a modern, highly performant language - The Go Programming Language (aka Golang) using a database with an ORM (object relational manager) while building a useful tool!
+Learning tip: use git to checkout an early version of go_notes so you can start out simple

 ##Getting Setup
+###Download
+ Get Go for your operating system: http://golang.org/dl/

-###Go Workspace Setup Tip
+###Go Workspace Setup
+(Make sure Go is first downloaded)
 The environment variable *GOPATH* must point to your Go project workspace.
 Google 'environment variable set Windows', for example, to do that for your operating system.
 Your can check your current GOPATH by running the following command
 ```